-The social science program of courses deals with mankind’s political, social, economic and psychological interrelatedness as studied in the fields of sociology, anthropology, history, political science, communication studies, economics and psychology.
+The social science program of courses deals with mankind’s political, social, economic and psychological interrelatedness as studied in the fields of sociology, history, political science, communication studies, economics and psychology.
 Students in this program develop and refine their insights into human behavior through a wide range of social observation, inquiry and study.
 By allowing a considerable degree of freedom in choosing electives, the program permits a meaningful flexibility not found in more restrictive curricula.
+This major is especially suited to student seeking to complete their undergraduate education after several years away from the classroom.

 Qualifications